-Which is why we believe that making tea should be a time for quality, relaxation and taking time out.
+This is why we believe that making tea should be a time for quality, relaxation and taking time out.
 To help you create your perfect setting we have searched high and low for the very best in antique tea-ware.
 Our favourite?
 The tea caddy!

 We know what you're thinking – what exactly is a tea caddy and how can we use them?

-Tea caddies have a long and wide reaching history starting in China, and travelling, along with the tea drinking traditions, over to the UK.
+Tea caddies have a long and wide-reaching history starting in China and travelling, along with the tea-drinking traditions, over to the UK.
 The tea caddy was originally designed to hold loose tea leaves (making it a perfect gift for those who enjoy the finer things in life), keeping them dry, some even had locks on them to keep the precious tea leaves safe at a time when tea leaves were extremely valuable and sought after.

 We Brits took the tea caddy, combined it with various precious metals and now have a wide range of high quality, antique tea caddies in this country.
 A tea caddy can make a beautiful – well thought out gift, to a loved one (or yourself).